Tag Archive for: Malice Domestic

 the Mermaid of Warsaw, which she learned from marrying into a first generation

 Polish family.
-Her second book is
+Her second book is A Hex

-for Danger
+for Danger.

 Tina

 deBellegarde has written short stories and flash fiction.
-Her first novel,
+Her first novel, Winter Witness, begins the

 Batavia-on-Hudson series.
 She lives with her husband and cat Shelby in the